-The UK Government’s Department for International Development (DFID) funds 90% of the ICS programme.
-The other 10% is funded by volunteer fundraising.
+The UK Government’s Foreign, Commonwealth and Development Office (FCDO) funds 90% of the ICS programme.
+The remaining 10% is comes from volunteer fundraising.

 You don’t have to pay for ICS, but volunteer fundraising makes up 10% of our funding.
 Your fundraising shows commitment, enables you to learn more about ICS and helps you develop important skills.

 After having a chat with one of our applications team you'll be given a fundraising target, usually a minimum of £800.
 You’ll be supported by one of our experienced fundraising team who have loads of good advice and encouragement to help you reach your target.
 Find out more about fundraising.